 2015 – 5th place

-What is unique about polocrosse in your country?
+What is unique about polocrosse in New Zealand?

 New Zealand is small in comparison to other countries, and currently polocrosse is only played in the North Island, so most clubs only have to travel small distances each weekend to play polocrosse - between 2 and 4 hours drive.
 Most clubs are able to play polocrosse every weekend throughout the summer months.

-What will give your country an edge at world cup
+What will give New Zealand an edge at the World Cup?

 Shane Hill is our coach!

 We have very talented young players coming through.

 Unlike other years where we have been disadvantaged by going into the World Cup in our off season, this year we may have an edge by going straight into the World Cup after the end of our polocrosse season, so our players will be on form ready to go.

 Does New Zealand have rules that differ from international rules?